ImpactInsights/valuestream/README.md

 # ValueStream In Action

 ValueStream aggregates data from multiple different system and stores it in a standardize data model based on opentracing specification.
 Having a standard data model allows for drilling down into individual integrations (think looking at just github pull request metrics) as well as providing cross service view (Tracing delivery time across multiple systems).
-An example of each of these is shown below.

 ## Devops Metrics